 The following recipe and photography were provided by local blogger Abby Thome of The Thome Home.

 Truly, what is better than fresh-baked bread?
-These holiday dinner rolls are so simple to make; you can even get the kids involved and create a new holiday tradition.
+These dinner rolls are so simple to make; you can even get the kids involved and create a new holiday tradition.
 Do not fret over making the most beautiful roll – these are supposed to look rustic and homemade!
-A few staple ingredients, a bit of rising time and a few minutes to roll is all you need to create nearly three dozen dinner rolls to compliment your upcoming holiday meals.
+A few staple ingredients, a bit of rising time and a few minutes to roll is all you need to create nearly three dozen dinner rolls to compliment your upcoming meals.

 - 3 Dozen Rolls